jml0123/indie-pin-api/README.md

 ## Indie Pin (API)
-This is the API repository for Indie Pin, a live and interactive heatmap of independent mmusic culture.
+This is the API repository for Indie Pin, a live and interactive heatmap of independent music culture.
 For the client repo, visit  *[here](https://github.com/jml0123/indie-pin-client)*.

 [Link to Live Site](https://indie-pin-client.jml0123.vercel.app/)